martianfield/social-authentication-skeleton/README.md

 When authentication is successful, you will end up at `/login/callback?token=<sometoken>`.

-Use the token provided in the query string to continue from here.
+Use the token provided in the query string and continue from there.

 ## Batteries Excluded